viniinitc/musicmystery/README.md

    cd bin/Debug/
    ./musicmystery

-If you have any problems consult the Raylib documation for linux: [Raylib para Linux](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).
+If you have any problems consult the Raylib documation for linux: [Raylib for Linux](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).

 ---